On-Campus Student Housing

 Student Designation of Contact Person

 Each student residing in on-campus housing will be required to confidentially register with the College one or more individuals to be an emergency contact strictly for “missing persons” purposes.
 This information will be accessible only to authorized campus officials and will not be disclosed, except to law enforcement personnel in furtherance of a missing person investigation.
 Students have the option to opt out if they so choose.

 The Vice President for Student Affairs or designee is charged with the administrative responsibility and authority to develop, monitor and report on detailed procedures and activities designed to implement missing student notification requirements.

 Arts and Humanities

-Arts and Humanities expose students at SCC to the wider world of culture and instill in them a love of art in its many forms.
-This includes various art modalities, such as the visual arts, the performing arts (including instrumental music, vocal music, and theatre), and creative writing.
+Arts and Humanities expose students at SCC to the wider world of culture and instill in them an appreciation of art in its many forms.
+This includes various art modalities such as the visual arts (painting, sculpture, and ceramics), the performing arts (including instrumental music, vocal music and theatre), and creative writing.
 Students learn how these various disciplines inform us about our world and provide both current and historical perspectives on society and its evolution.
-We find that students want to learn about the arts and humanities for many reasons including as training for vocations, participating in larger cultural conversations, practicing freedom of expression, honoring cultural legacies as members of global communities, and reflecting upon our shared values and identity.
+We find that students want to learn about the arts and humanities for many reasons, including training for vocations, participating in larger cultural conversations, practicing freedom of expression, honoring cultural legacies as members of global communities, and reflecting upon our shared values and identity.